Jbleezy/BO1-Reimagined/README.md

 * Make betties place correctly on Der Riese bridge
 * Fix fx inside top of Wunderwaffe on COTD
 * Try adding 1st person mode to DOA
-* Fix glitch where game freezes for a couple seconds very rarely, something to do with making crawlers in a window possibly?
 * Shang spikes: if a player is off the ground at any time during its .4 activation startup time, then the spikes don't activate
 * Make total timer and round timer text line up update whenever itself or the timer changes
 * Add game_mod as a submodule on github